 Twice a year the European Economic and Social Committee offers traineeships for a period of five months to university graduates who are nationals of the Member States of the European Union, as well as to a number of university graduates from non-EU countries.

 These periods of in-service training offer an opportunity to learn about the EESC's roles and activities and to acquire professional experience in a multicultural environment.
 They begin on 16 February and 16 September of each year and take place in the Committee's offices in Brussels.
+For a brief description of the EESC's organisation chart and tasks typically carried out by trainees, please consult this document.

 As the EESC receives far more applications than places available it is important: